kurtdekker/proximity_buttons/readme.txt

 Also adding in my MicroTouch and VAButton classes.
 Enjoy!

+Also adding in a TextLayer class for text-mode rendering.

 Follow me on twitter at http://www.twitter.com/kurtdekker

 Come see my games at http://www.plbm.com